Skip to content

 open

 Opens or switches to a tmux window for a pre-existing git worktree.
 If the window already exists, switches to it.
 If not, creates a new window with the configured pane layout and environment.
+Accepts multiple names to open several worktrees at once.

 bash

-workmux open <name> [flags]
+workmux open [name...] [flags]

 Arguments